CrossReferences-org/bible-cross-references/README.md

 Phrase-level Bible cross-references exported from [CrossReferences.org](https://crossreferences.org).

-This dataset restructures the Treasury of Scripture Knowledge (TSK) — originally anchored to KJV phrasing — so that each translation has its own anchor phrases mapped to its own text and versification.
+This dataset restructures the Treasury of Scripture Knowledge (originally anchored to KJV phrasing) so that each translation has its own anchor phrases mapped to its own text and versification.
 The goal is to make these cross-references usable without requiring the reader to mentally translate from the KJV.

 ## Format